pingcap/docs/placement-rules-in-sql.md

 This feature can fulfill the following use cases:

 - Deploy data across multiple data centers and configure rules to optimize high availability strategies.
-- Merge multiple databases of different applications and isolate data of different users physically, which meets the isolation requirements of different users within an instance.
+- Merge multiple databases from different applications and isolate data of different users physically, which meets the isolation requirements of different users within an instance.
 - Increase the number of replicas for important data to improve application availability and data reliability.

 > **Note:**